-- Social moral epistemology (ethics)
+- social moral epistemology

-- feminist epistemology (particularly Black feminism)
+- Black feminist epistemology

 - critical race theory

 My current research projects include working as a social moral epistemologist for the UCL office of the vice provost (research) on issues surrounding (in)equality, and epistemic injustices in the production of knowledge within academia.
-My literature review (entitled 'diversity in academia and research an intersectional approach') is part of a much larger project concerning UCL's equality research strategy.
+My literature review (entitled ''diversity' in academia and research an intersectional approach') is part of a much larger project concerning UCL's equality research strategy.
 I push the thesis that "diversity" and "inclusion" should not be superfluous add-on's, rather that we, as insiders, must tackle a prejudice education system at its core.
 Liberating the curriculum is the first step to achieving this.